Parellel blood circulation with oxygenation of blood in severe poisoning with carbon monoxide fumes | Canada Hyperbarics Skip to main content

 Canadian Relevance

-This study covers carbon monoxide poisoning, a condition recognized by Health Canada for hyperbaric oxygen therapy.
+This study covers carbon monoxide poisoning, a condition recognised by Health Canada for hyperbaric oxygen therapy.
 However, no direct Canadian connection or authors were identified.

 Study Limitations